 Small classes, mentor-instructors, and transformative opportunities characterize COPLAC’s member institutions.
-Our thirty nationally-recognized colleges and universities provide a liberal arts education at an affordable price.
+Our twenty-nine nationally-recognized colleges and universities provide a liberal arts education at an affordable price.
 Combining excellence and accessibility, COPLAC campuses are small to medium-sized.
 They focus mainly on undergraduate education and exemplify the residential college experience.
 Whether working in classrooms or communities, studios or labs, libraries or galleries, internships or study abroad programs, our students, staff, faculty, visiting artists and scholars come together and create vibrant educational environments.

 Working at a public liberal arts college has profoundly shaped me as a teacher, scholar, and administrator.
 My own lifelong commitment to liberal arts education was formed in places where I learned from, was mentored by, and have worked with incredible, multi-disciplinary people.
 A liberal arts education ask us to think deeply about issues that shape our lives.
 It has us consider often conflicting positions, arrange multiple viewpoints, and navigate through them.
 We learn across significant differences and, through that learning, are made flexible.